Fiona is a South African through and through. She couldn't imagine living anywhere else.

 Visit Ushaka Marine World

 This is a definite stop for anyone on a South African holiday to make.
-It is nicer in warm weather because then you get to experience the water park to its full.
+It is nicer in warm weather because then you get to experience the water park to its whole.
 For me, this is one of the premier attractions in Durban.

-There is tons to do, though, even if the weather is terrible - there is a lot of shopping, a few restaurants, a reptile park (Not for the faint of heart), and a great aquarium.
+There is tons to do, even if the weather is terrible - there is a lot of shopping, a few restaurants, a reptile park (Not for the faint of heart), and a great aquarium.

 I even attended a wedding there one night, and that was magnificent.